DaniRuizPerez/AutomaticReasoning/HitoriSolverSAT/README.md

 ## Problem solving

-We basically transform the problem into 3-SAT (well known NP-Complete problem) and then use a SAT solver called picosat to solve it.
+We basically transform the problem into CNF as a set of clauses and then use a SAT solver called picosat to solve it.
+We generate an auxiliary file using DIMACS CNF format (where every clause line ends with a 0).
 - For the first condition (no same number in the same row or column), we add a clause with pairs of variables and then a 0.
 For example, if the first row of the puzzle matrix is:
 ```
 3  5  5  1  6  3